-In the past, schools in Thailand only appealed to expats looking to pursue careers as English teachers.
+In the past, schools in Thailand have only appealed to expats looking to pursue careers as English teachers.
 However, as more foreigners with families have relocated to the country, the system of education in Thailand has piqued the interest of a population more concerned with the students' side of things.

-Expats moving to Thailand with children won't be overwhelmed by choice; local public schools in Thailand have restrictions with regards to children's nationality and so most parents will only be able to choose a private or international school.
+Expats moving to Thailand with children won't be overwhelmed by choice; many local public schools in have restrictions with regards to children's nationality and so most parents will only be able to choose a private or international school.